Learning from Heterogeneity: A Dynamic Learning Framework for Hypergraphs: Introduction

 To tackle these challenges, we propose a dynamic learning framework, \emph{Learning from Heterogeneity (\pname)}, to improve the quality of representation learning for hypergraphs.
 Our \pname framework is composed of three key modules: 1) initial embedding generation, 2) dynamic hypergraph construction, and 3) attention-based heterogeneous hypergraph learning.
 Concretely, initial embedding generation aims to exploit the pairwise connectivities in the graph, helping to fuse the explicit topological information into the initial embedding space.
 Following that, as an integral part of representation learning, the heterogeneous hypergraph is constructed and then learned dynamically.

-In summary, the main contributions of this work are: \begin{itemize} \item We propose a novel hypergraph learning framework \pname with three modules: initial embedding generation, dynamic hypergraph construction, and attention-based heterogeneous hypergraph learning.
+In summary, the main contributions of this work are: { \begin{itemize} \item We propose a novel hypergraph learning framework \pname with three modules: initial embedding generation, dynamic hypergraph construction, and attention-based heterogeneous hypergraph learning.
 A pairwise fusion strategy is also considered to fully exploit the explicit pairwise graph information to generate high-quality initial embedding.

 \item We design a dynamic learning process to generate different types of implicit hyperedges to construct the hypergraph and dynamically adapt the hypergraph construction during the learning process.
-The embedding is updated iteratively through a type-specific multi-head attention mechanism, so as to encode the heterogeneous attributes into the embedding space.

-\item We conduct extensive experiments on two different downstream tasks, including node classification and linked prediction, and show that our \pname outperforms state-of-the-art homogeneous pairwise graph learning models, heterogeneous pairwise graph learning models, and hypergraph learning models consistently across all datasets by a large margin. \end{itemize}

-The remainder of this paper is organized as follows.
-Section 2 reviews the related works of graph learning on homogenous, heterogenous, and hypergraphs.
-Section 3 provides the preliminary knowledge of hypergraphs, while Section 4 introduces the detail of our proposed \pname framework, along with analyses and discussions.
-The experimental results are reported and analyzed in Section 5.
-Finally, Section 6 concludes the paper.
+The embedding is updated iteratively through a type-specific multi-head attention mechanism, which adaptively learns the importance of heterogeneous hyperedges during node embedding updates, thereby encoding the heterogeneity of the topology into the embedding space. \item We conduct extensive experiments on two different downstream tasks, including node classification and linked prediction, and show that our \pname outperforms state-of-the-art homogeneous pairwise graph learning models, heterogeneous pairwise graph learning models, and hypergraph learning models consistently across all datasets by a large margin. \item We have made our source code publicly available to contribute further to advancements in this field.
+The source code is available at https://github.com/paperCodeEric/LFH. \end{itemize} } The remainder of this paper is organized as follows.
+Section~\ref{sec:relatedwork} reviews the related works of graph learning on homogenous, heterogenous, and hypergraphs.
+Section~\ref{sec:preliminaries} provides the preliminary knowledge of hypergraphs, while Section~\ref{sec:methodology} introduces the detail of our proposed \pname framework, along with analyzes and discussions.
+The experimental results are reported and analyzed in Section~\ref{sec:experiment}.
+Finally, Section~\ref{sec:conclusion} concludes the paper.